Ten Tips for Successful International Study

 Tip 5: Figure out your finances

-Because the cost of a graduate business education varies greatly around the world, ask the school for information and counseling on total costs, student loans and other financing.
+Because the cost of a graduate business education varies greatly around the world, ask the school for information and counseling on total costs, student loans, and other financing.
+Think about your lifestyle and income requirements and get information on the local cost of living.

 Tip 6: Ask about job placement opportunities

-For international students, talk to the school’s Career Services department about job placement rates.
+It’s important to evaluate a program’s job placement rates and any applicable foreign employment responsibilities.
 GMAC research shows that, in some countries, corporate recruiters prefer to hire people who already have the required visas and work permits.
+Talk to the school’s Career Services department to get a better understanding of the opportunities and constraints.

 Tip 7: Consider homesickness

-If you have never lived away from home before, make sure you are open to spending a year or two away from family, immersed in a different culture marked by a different language, different foods, etc.
+If you have never lived abroad before, make sure you are open to spending a year or two away from family, immersed in a different culture marked by a distinctive language, unique foods, etc. Business school is a challenging and rewarding undertaking for all students, but the added demands of living overseas should be considered by those wishing to participate in international programs.

 Tip 8: Make sure you understand visa and immigration issues

-Visa issues have become more complicated in recent years, so plan ahead.
-The schools you are considering can usually refer you to the correct government agency for student visas.
+Visa and immigration issues have become more complicated in recent years and are always subject to change.
+As you research various countries and b-schools, consider the immigration conditions and ask the schools you are considering to refer you to the correct government agency for student visas.

-Talk with people from your academic or career background who either attend the school or have graduated recently.
+Talk with people from your academic or career backgrounds who either attend the school or have recently graduated.
 Ask specific questions about what it is like to live and study at the school you are considering before you make a final decision.

 Tip 10: Consider all options

 There are many ways to study internationally.
-If you’re not ready to commit fully to an international program, research international exchange programs and study abroad experiences through programs in your home country.
+If you’re not ready to commit fully to an international program, research international exchange programs and study abroad experiences offered by programs in your home country.